Are you looking for the best places to visit in Finland for your bucket list? Keep reading if so!

 The unspoiled nature to the north includes the Tenojoki River, where ice-fishing traditions from the Stone Age are still maintained today, the main bounty in question being salmon.

-The majority of the region’s population is Sami, and thus there are an abundance of opportunities to learn and immerse in their culture.
+The majority of the region’s population is Sami, and thus there are an abundance of opportunities to learn about and immerse in their culture.

-See the traditional Lappish costumes whilst tasting local and fresh delicacies in the village.
+See the traditional Lappish costumes while tasting local and fresh delicacies in the village.
 The northern location of Utsjoki grants the experience of seeing the Northern Lights, the midnight sun, and the polar night in their respective seasons.

 The small villages consist of traditional wooden houses and igloos with modern conveniences renovated inside for comfortable lodging.